 Bowel movement 1 time a week

 I am a 21 year old female who has experienced problems having bowel movements since I was 17 (after having a knee surgery to repair and ACL).
-I may have a bowel movement once every 7 to 14 days and when I do, it is very large and of a hard consistancy...which normally cannot be flushed down the toilet.
-I am active as I walk and run a treadmill 3-5 times a week, go to college, and work.
-I experience some pain in my stomach, some bloating, and occasional naseau.
-I tend to eat regularly and most of the time healthly foods.
-I drink water 99% of the time.
-I have tried stool softeners, laxatives, enemas with no real success.
-The only drug that will allow me have a bowel movement is magnesium citrate which I have only used a few times because I am scared to use it regularly.
+I may have a bowel movement once every 7 to 14 days and when I do, it is very large and of a hard consistency... which normally cannot be flushed down the toilet.
+I am active as I walk and run a treadmill three to five times a week, go to college, and work.
+I experience some pain in my stomach, some bloating, and occasional nausea.
+I tend to eat regularly and most of the time healthy foods.
+I drink water 99 percent of the time.
+I have tried stool softeners, laxatives, and enemas with no real success.
+The only drug that will allow me have a bowel movement is magnesium citrate, which I have only used a few times because I am scared to use it regularly.

 Exercising regularly, drinking plenty of water, and eating a well-rounded diet like you describe are excellent ways to promote healthy bowel function.
 Many people think they need to have a bowel movement every day, but the reality is that people's bodies vary, and healthy adults range from three bowel movements per day to three per week.

-Your symptoms seem to fit the definition of constipation, which is defined as having less than three bowel movements per week, a subjective sensation of hard stools, a sensation of incomplete bowel evaluation, or straining during more than 25% of bowel movements.
+Your symptoms seem to fit the definition of constipation, which is defined as having less than three bowel movements per week, hard stools, feeling like you can't fully empty your bowels, or straining during bowel movements.
 Long-term constipation can result in damage to your large intestine or hemorrhoids caused by blood-vessel breaks from straining to pass hard stools.
-No evidence suggests constipation is a cause of colon cancer; and while it can be a symptom, it is somewhat unlikely in someone under age 40.
+No evidence suggests constipation is a cause of colon cancer; and while it can be a symptom, it is somewhat unlikely in someone under the age of 40.

 There are many potential causes of constipation, but one of the most common is lack of fiber in the diet.
-Fiber is the indigestible part of food, and it helps retain water and bulk as stool passes through the digestive tract.
-The ADA recommends that adults consume 25 to 35 grams of fiber per day.
-If you haven't already, you might try really focusing on increasing fiber.
-Vegetables, fruits, and bran (try high fiber cereal or sprinkling 2-3 teaspoons of unrefined bran on fruit) are all great sources.
-Scientific evidence suggests consuming fat and caffeine as recommended by your doctor may actually be more likely to cause constipation than relieve it.
+Fiber helps retain water and bulk as stool passes through the digestive tract.
+According to the Dietary Guidelines for Americans, it's recommended that adults consume 25 to 38 grams of fiber per day.
+If you haven't already, you might try focusing on gradually increasing fiber in your diet.
+Vegetables, fruits, and bran (try high fiber cereal or sprinkling two to three teaspoons of unrefined bran on fruit) are all great sources.
+Scientific evidence suggests consuming fat and caffeine as recommended by your health care provider may actually be more likely to cause constipation than relieve it.

 Constipation can also be caused by slow transit of stool through the large intestine, which causes more water to be drawn out of the stool and results in hard, dry stools that are more difficult to pass.
 Over-the-counter antacids, bismuth subsalicylate (i.e., Pepto Bismol), iron salts, anticholinergic drugs, certain antihypertensives, opioids, and many sedatives can cause slow transit of stool.
-Metabolic conditions such as an underactive thyroid gland (hypothyroidism), high blood calcium levels (hypercalcemia), and Parkinson's disease may also cause slow transit.
+Conditions such as an underactive thyroid gland (hypothyroidism), diabetes, and Parkinson's disease may also cause slow transit.
 Obstruction of the large or small intestine by cancerous growths (again, unlikely in someone your age), foreign objects, or scar tissue following surgery can block passage of food through the digestive system.
-Other factors such as depression and stress are sometimes associated with constipation as well.
+Other factors, such as depression and stress, are sometimes associated with constipation as well.

 You're right to be wary of over-use of laxatives.
-Although over the counter bulk-forming laxatives with fiber are fine for occasional use, long term use can cause diarrhea, dehydration, or dependence.
+Although over-the-counter laxatives with fiber are fine for occasional use, long term use can cause diarrhea, dehydration, or dependence.
 The magnesium citrate you used is generally not recommended to be used for more than a week.